saharashahab/Hackathon_Team13/README.md

 - Time Waited: 33%
 - Average Check - Ratio: 27%

 Afterwards, the maximum desired values wihtin each of these criteria are defined by the team and are used to normalize the data.
 The purpose of normalizing the data is so that it can be multiplied by the defined weights.
-The final scores of each are then added up to obtain a value from 0-1, representing how much a patient should be prioritized, from 0 being deprioritized to 1 being crticial.
+The final scores of each are then added up to obtain a value from 0-1, representing how much a patient should be prioritized, from 0 being deprioritized to 1 being critical.